bcgsc/mavis/README.md

 ## Install Instructions

 There are 3 major steps to setting up and installing [MAVIS](http://mavis.bcgsc.ca).
+If you are a developer contributing to mavis, please see the [instructions for developers page](http://mavis.bcgsc.ca/docs/latest/development.html) instead

 ### 1. Install Aligner